 From Passion to Profession

-Explore Your Art | Degree Opportunities | Our Faculty | Student Life | The World is a Stage | Passion to Profession | Opportunities for Innovation | College at a Glance
+Explore Your Art | Degree Opportunities | Our Faculty | Student Life | All the World is a Stage | Performance Spaces, Visiting Artists and Scholars | From Passion to Profession | Local and International Focus | Modern Facilities in a Classic Setting | College at a Glance

 Putting Ideas into Action

 - Undergraduate and graduate students can gain considerable funding for professional development.

 - Students can pitch and win funding for entrepreneurial initiatives, including business start-ups, outreach projects, recordings, commissions, research, and other creative endeavors.

 - Students are guided and encouraged to apply for grants and financial support for projects, submitting research for scholarly journals, and presenting at conferences.

 - Students can participate in College of Music residencies and internships to practice their professional skills in real-world settings.